-By the end of a two-year transition, the city could collect \$117 million per year in fines if they were adjudicated through ECB.
+By the end of a two-year transition, the city could collect \$139 million per year in fines if they were adjudicated through ECB.
 This would require state legislation.
 IBO's estimate assumes the greater threat of fines would increase compliance rates to 50 percent and decrease the time to correct overdue violations by half.
 Based on rates for the buildings department, IBO assumes that 76 percent of the remaining violations are upheld by ECB and that 25 percent of levied fines are collected.
 The estimate incorporates an increase in ECB costs and increased costs at the housing department for inspectors to certify that violations have been corrected.

 PROPONENTS MIGHT ARGUE that adjudication of housing code violations through ECB is more consistent policy and creates economies of scale.
 Landlords would have more incentive to maintain their buildings, which would improve the city's housing stock and reduce the cost of the city's code enforcement programs.
 They could also argue that removing violations cases from housing court would allow judges to focus on eviction proceedings and other disputes.

 OPPONENTS MIGHT ARGUE that funds spent to pay penalties may reduce the money landlords have available to make repairs, which could lead to a decline in building quality.
 Opponents might also argue that housing court litigation plays an important role in ensuring that repairs are made (in those cases that make it to housing court), and that adjudicating violations without the courts may decrease the likelihood that some repairs are completed.

-OPTION: Increase Fees for Birth and Death Certificates to \$30
+Increase Fees for Birth and Death Certificates to \$30

-Residents of New York state are entitled to original birth and death certificates at no cost, but both the state and the city charge a fee for duplicate copies.
-The city's Department of Health and Mental Hygiene issued nearly 618,000 duplicate certificates in 2012.
+Residents of New York State are entitled to original birth certificates at no cost, but both the state and the city charge a fee for duplicate copies of birth certificates and for all death certificates.
+The city's Department of Health and Mental Hygiene issued nearly 706,000 paid birth and death certificates in 2014.

-A provision of the state public health law sets the fee New York City charges for duplicate certificates at \$15.
+A provision of the state public health law sets the fee New York City charges for birth and death certificates at \$15.
 Municipalities elsewhere in the state are subject to different limits; some are required to charge \$10, while in others the local health department is free to set any fee equal to or less than the \$30 fee charged by the New York State Department of Health.

 Raising the city fee to the state level would presumably have little effect on the number of certificates purchased, since people require them for legal or employment reasons.
-IBO assumes that doubling the charge to \$30 would reduce the number of certificates requested by 5 percent, yielding a net revenue increase of \$8.3 million.
+IBO assumes that doubling the charge to \$30 would reduce the number of certificates requested by about 5 percent, yielding a net revenue increase of \$9.5 million.